The Ultimate Guide to Iceland's South Coast

 Hofn i Hornafirdi

-Hofn i Hornafirdi (often shortened to simply "Hofn") is a fishing village in Southeast Iceland, sitting in the Hornafjordur Fjord.
+Hofn i Hornafirdi (often shortened to simply “Hofn”) is a fishing village in Southeast Iceland, sitting in the Hornafjordur Fjord.
 Between 1994 and 1998, the village was known officially as Hornafjardarbaer before taking the name it is known by today, meaning “Harbor.”
+There are plenty of things to do in Hofn to fill an afternoon.

 The village is currently the second-largest urban settlement in Southeast Iceland and has incredible views over the Vatnajokull Glacier and the stunning Vestrahorn Mountain.
 The surrounding landscape is characterized by shifting shoals and glacial rivers.
 You can also see several small islands lying to the east of the village, such as Mikley and Krokalatur.

-Plan Your South Coast Adventure
+Plan Your Adventure on Iceland’s South Coast

 Book early, take your time, and get ready for an unforgettable adventure in one of Iceland’s most breathtaking regions.